ProFormA/proformaxml/Whitepaper_Response.md

         HTML may include files "in-line" using the [Data URI scheme](https://en.wikipedia.org/wiki/Data_URI_scheme) or JavaScript.

-- **filerefs** <a name="feedback-type-filerefs"/>
+- <a name="feedback-type-filerefs"/> **filerefs**

-    The filerefs element contains a list of file references to [files](#) that are relevant to a particular feedback element.
+    The filerefs element contains a list of file references to [files](#the-response-file-element) that are relevant to a particular feedback element.
 They are presented as downloadable links to the student and teacher.

-    Since a file can be referred to by multiple feedback elements, response documents use filerefs rather than duplicating [response-file](#) elements.
+    Since a file can be referred to by multiple feedback elements, response documents use filerefs rather than duplicating [response-file](#the-response-file-element) elements.

 - **level**

-    The [level](#) of a feedback entry.
+    The [level](Whitepaper_Introduction.md#the-feedback-level) of a feedback entry.
 Specifying a level is optional.

 #### The test-response element